pkafel/interview-cracker/src/main/java/com/piotrkafel/atlassian/schedulingSystem.md

 ## Handling of crashes and duplication

-We will focus here on   Scalable solution.
+We will focus here only on Scalable solution.

-Its worth noting that unless 3rd-party services which we will be calling support some sort of idempotency key for write operations then we cannot do much about avoiding duplicated calls.
-The problem here is a matter of distributed transaction which cannot be guaranteed.
+Its worth noting that unless 3rd-party services, which we will be calling, support some sort of idempotency key for write operations then we cannot do much about avoiding duplicated calls.
+Our call might be handled and the response returned by the 3rd party service but due to network problems we will never receive the answer.
+This way from our service perspective the call will look like failed one.

 ### Duplication problem